dougeby/IntuneDocs/intune/help-desk-operators.md

 The troubleshooting portal lets help desk operators and Intune administrators view user information to fix user help requests.
 Organizations that include help desk operators in their staff can assign the **Help desk operator** to a group of users, who can then use the Troubleshoot blade to help users.

 For example, when a user contacts support with a technical issue with Intune, the help desk operator enters the user's name.
-Intune displays pertinent information that can help resolve many tier-1 issues such as user status, app installation failure, or compliance issues.
-Issues addressed can include:
+Intune shows useful data that can help resolve many tier-1 issues including:
+- User status
+- App install failure
+- Compliance issues
 - Device not responding
 -	Device not getting VPN or Wi-Fi settings
 -	App installation failure